cdimascio/japi-errors/README.md

 ## Customize

 **japi-errors** enables developers to craft custom error objects.
-To do so implement the `ApiErrorCreator` interface, then pass an instance of your creator to `ApiError.creator(myApiErrorCreator)`
+To do so, implement the `ApiErrorCreator` interface, then pass an instance of your creator to `ApiError.creator(myApiErrorCreator)`

 To see a working example, check out this [source code](https://github.com/cdimascio/japi-errors/blob/master/src/main/java/io/github/cdimascio/apierrors/basic/ApiErrorBasic.java)